huntlyc/blog/content/posts/testing-with-create-react-app-part-3.md

 For setup for your particular system see the [official setup guide](https://docs.cypress.io/guides/getting-started/installing-cypress.html#System-requirements)

+Just as a point of note, I was unable to get this working correctly with the GUI under the Linux subsystem on Windows 10.

 ## Example test case

 ```javascript
 // Test file wrapper
 context('App Flow', () => {